mono/Embeddinator-4000/docs/getting-started-objc-ios.md

 ### Create C# sample

-Open Visual Studio for Mac, and create a new iOS Class Library project, and name it `hello-from-csharp`, and save it to `~/Projects/hello-from-csharp`.
+Open Visual Studio for Mac, create a new iOS Class Library project, name it `hello-from-csharp`, and save it to `~/Projects/hello-from-csharp`.

 Replace the code in the `MyClass.cs` file with the following snippet: